-The following are five of the most common martial arts myths, according to Bill Wallace — and, of course, Bill Wallace's opinion regarding each one.
+The following are five of the most common martial arts myths, according to Bill Wallace and, of course, the Black Belt Hall of Famer's opinion regarding each one.

 The people who believe stories like this also believe masters who say they can kill you if they want to — but they don't want to, so they're not going to.
 There is no spot on the human body that you can tap and kill a person.